Ivy League Medical Schools: How to Get In (2023-2024)

 Each of the seven Ivy League medical schools offers unique attributes and advantages for accepted students that can help launch their careers in medicine.
 Keep reading to discover which of these schools may be the best fit for you on your academic journey:

-- Harvard Medical School: As of the 2022 rankings, Harvard tops the list of best medical schools in the U.S. In particular, the institution is known for its clinical and research opportunities.
+- Harvard Medical School (1): As of the 2023 rankings, Harvard tops the list of best medical schools in the U.S. In particular, the institution is known for its clinical and research opportunities.
 However, prospective attendees should be aware that the acceptance rate is low, and applicants have to find unique ways of standing out from the pool.
+Harvard Medical School announced on January 18th, 2023 that they will no longer participate in US News rankings.

-- Geisel School of Medicine at Dartmouth: A combination of research and clinical opportunities await students at this New Hampshire institution.
+- Geisel School of Medicine at Dartmouth (47): A combination of research and clinical opportunities await students at this New Hampshire institution.
 One of the country’s oldest medical schools, Dartmouth also holds the distinction of being the university to develop the first clinical X-ray and the first stethoscope.

-- Columbia University Vagelos College of Physicians and Surgeons: Also known as VP&S, this school strives to provide students with a transformative education while emphasizing the importance of compassion in patient care.
+- Columbia University Vagelos College of Physicians and Surgeons (3): Also known as VP&S, this school strives to provide students with a transformative education while emphasizing the importance of compassion in patient care.
 Additionally, students benefit from the opportunity to study with an internationally renowned faculty.

 How to Get Into an Ivy League Medical School